My name is Pitin. The founder of this site.

 I am a stay-at-home, hands-on parent, who can provide financially through my online income, while BEING PRESENT to the lives of people who matter to me.

-It has been slow progress for me since I am a busy, hands-on mother plus an Airbnb host, too (in vacation mode due to Covid19 virus).
+It has been a slow progress for me since I am a busy, hands-on mother plus an Airbnb host, too.
+I also make homeschooling books (as a hobby, turned local e-commerce store).

 Looking back, this is far better compared to when I was just starting out, creating contents non-stop, and fixing a lot of things here and there.